 Composition of Topsoil

-Topsoil is a complex blend of mineral particles, organic matter, air, and water.
+Topsoil is a complex blend of mineral particles, mulch, organic matter, air, and water.
 The minerals provide the physical structure, while the organic matter, is composed of old plant and animal material.

 This layer is also home to countless microorganisms, insects, and fungi.
 They work together to break down organic material and recycle nutrients.
 It can help make them available for plants.